BlakeMadigan/Adatzu/README.md

 # The Grey Council's Adatzu System

+*Will be hosted at https://thegreycouncil.online when ready for production testing*

 ## Overview

 A web-based and Discord-integrated system to manage and organize a guild in Albion Online, rewarding members based on their contributions and fostering a democratic decision-making process.